 Finding great stories and good story telling are always the primary objective.
 Then there’s experience, technical knowledge, a deep compulsion to learn, a sense of visual and sound flow, inventiveness, creativity, perseverance, gung-ho attitude, respect for local people and their culture, a child-like excitement and a love affair with the subject.
 These were the secrets to success with our Burgundy film.

 Anything else you care to share about your movie ‘Burgundy: People with a Passion for Wine’ that you think readers should know to help them better understand and appreciate the film?

 Burgundy is complex.
 Our concept makes an attempt to demystify Burgundy for buffs, wine lovers, amateurs, industry professionals and anyone who cares about where the wine they buy comes from.
 We attempted to find out how the consumer can navigate the complexity of Burgundy and how to recognize quality over name recognition, as well as what to look for to recognize quality over marketing and reputation.
 Voila!

-Finally, if making ‘Burgundy: People with a Passion for Wine’ has taught you anything, it’s taught you…?
+Finally, what has filming ‘Burgundy: People with a Passion for Wine’ taught you?